 coast.
 The northwestern provinces are sparsely populated with only 6% percent of the population, while the other 94% of the population is concentrated along the southeastern coast.

-Future Trend in Megacity Growth: The World's Largest Megacities by 2100
+Future Trend: The World's Largest Megacities by 2100

 As of 2020, there are 47 megacities in the world, of which three have over 30 million residents: Tokyo, Shanghai, and Jakarta.
 The largest megacities in each continent are Tokyo in Asia, New York in North America, São Paulo in South America, Lagos in Africa, and Moscow in Europe.